Cake for Biodiversity

 These Habitat Elements are functional sculptures to ‘live’ in or on.
 They are supposed to attract the human eye and function as attrative objects for biodiversity.
 The furniture piece promotes an integrated society where humans can watch, listen and learn from “nature” without disturbing the habitat of other species.

-The family consists out of two characters.
-One bench is designed to blend in with nature in springtime, and has a green, brownish color, with some glossy spots that reflect the sunlight.
-This one has a glazing of sinter engobes with oxide pigments.
-The other one is developed with an urban environment in mind, and resembles an appetising glossy icing on the Cake of Biodiversity.
+The work gets a different characters, depending on the color and the chosen tree.
+One bench is blending in with nature in a brownish color.
+It has a glaze of sinter engobes with oxide pigments.
+Another one resembles an appetising glossy icing on the Cake of Biodiversity.
 This piece is made out of pink coloured clay, with a transparent glossy glaze.
+And when a copper saturation glaze is applied, the work get’s a metal feeling, reflecting the colours in the surrounding landscape.

 In the landscape